swiatek25/etc-kata/README.md

 * Test Driven Development.
 This doesn't have to be dogmatic but we do want you to bake in quality
 * The same excellent development practices you use in your day job
 * Great communication (Dave is a junior Scala engineer pairing with you)
-* Feel free to use the Internet (Google, Travis or libraries / frameworks etc...).
+* Feel free to use the Internet (Google, Travis or libraries / frameworks etc...)
 Whatever makes your life easier!